Hlinka (Bruntál District)

 Hlinka (Glemkau) is a municipality and village in Bruntál District in the Moravian-Silesian Region of the Czech Republic.
 It has about 200 inhabitants.

 Etymology

-The name, which is a diminutive form of hlína (i.e. "clay"), is derived from the clay quarrying that took place here.
+The name, which is a diminutive form of hlína (i.e. 'clay'), is derived from the clay quarrying that took place here.
 It was first called Glynik, the name Hlinka first appeared in 1389.

 Geography

-Hlinka is situated in the Osoblažsko microregion on the border of with Poland.
-The southwestern part lies in the Zlatohorská Highlands, the northeastern part extends into the Opava Hilly Land.
+Hlinka is located about 35 km northeast of Bruntál and 64 km northwest of Ostrava.
+It is located in the Osoblažsko microregion on the border of with Poland.
+The southwestern part of the municipal territory lies in the Zlatohorská Highlands and the northeastern part extends into the Opava Hilly Land.
+The highest point is at 341 m above sea level.

 In the northern part is located Velký Pavlovický rybník Nature Reserve with Pavlovický Pond I, which has extraordinary importance as a stop of migratory birds and nesting places of water birds.
+It has an area of 30.8 ha.
+Amphibian populations are also subject to protection, especially European fire-bellied toad.

 History

 The first written mention of Hlinka is from 1267.
 It was an agricultural village that was part of the Osoblaha estate owned by the bishops of Olomouc.
 In the 16th century, it was acquired by Lords of Vrbno, who sold it to the Sedlnický of Choltice family at the end of the 16th century.
 After the properties of the family were confiscated in 1622 for their participation in the Bohemian Revolt, it was joined to the Dívčí Hrad estate and shared its owners and destinies.